ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

    <TODO: attach manual cloud-init-proposed test artifacts from tests for each release on ec2 datasource>
    <TODO: attach manual cloud-init-proposed test artifacts from tests for each release on gce datasource>
    <TODO: attach manual cloud-init-proposed test artifacts from tests for each release on azure datasource>

+   [Regression Potential]
+   In order to mitigate the regression potential, the results of the aforementioned integration tests are attached to this bug.

    [Discussion]
    <TODO: other background>